Xcel Energy to build state’s largest solar project near Sherco

-Xcel Energy has proposed to build Minnesota’s largest solar energy project near the Sherco power plant in Becker, Minn.
+Xcel Energy has proposed to build Minnesota’s largest solar energy project near the Sherco power plant in Becker.
 The 460-megawatt Sherco Solar project will provide carbon-free energy as Xcel Energy pursues its vision of delivering 100% carbon-free electricity by 2050.
-The project, representing an investment of about $575 million in clean energy infrastructure, will help drive the economic recovery from the COVID-19 pandemic by creating nearly 900 union construction jobs over the duration of the project,
+The project, representing an investment of about $575 million in clean energy infrastructure, will create nearly 900 union construction jobs over the duration of the project,

 The new project, which will be built in 2022-2024, will produce enough energy to power 100,000 Upper Midwest homes each year.
-It will be among the lowest cost solar energy in the state and will share the existing transmission infrastructure at the Sherco power plant, helping keep bills low for customers.
+It will be among the lowest cost solar energy in the state and will share the existing transmission infrastructure at the Sherco power plant.

 The project will be developed jointly by National Grid Renewables and Xcel Energy, and owned and operated by Xcel Energy.